Scroll on down for the list of interesting facts about the Dead Sea Jordan. Or, stay and read the travel story first! Updated 2018.

 Red Sea, Dead Sea.
 Red Sea.
 Dead Sea.

-Completely easy enough to tell apart until the in-the-moment talking about them both when white panic sets in.
+Completely easy enough to tell apart until talking about them both when panic sets in.
 A similar thing happens when I’m on a clifftop (or mountaintop) path.
 What if my brain suddenly fails me and I forget how to walk and plunge from the cliff into the abyss for a (likely very painful) eternity.

 But I digress.